aaronicsubstances/shrewd-evolver/Data-Modelling.md

 use a code generator to generate code artifacts required by the chosen micro-ORM solution, and generate any custom helping code artifacts purely based on the database information*

-[Code augmentor](https://github.com/aaronicsubstances/code-augmentor) library can help with this kind of code generation, since it allows for breaking updates to be easily detected.

-Learn from the following and avoid attempting to implement full-blown ORM solution.
-  - https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/
-  - https://scala-slick.org/doc/3.0.0/orm-to-slick.html
-  - https://martinfowler.com/articles/evodb.html

 JPA's persistence.xml file is an example of the kind of database information that has to be stored.
 In contrast, a micro-ORM will definitely not need all that information, will not need to use XML, and will make the file readily available to application code for introspection.
 Also it should be possible to indicate prescence of a relationship without implying the existence of a database foreign key contraint.

+Can create helper functions or code generation scripts which access database information stored in XML/JSON/YAML.
+Notable examples are
+  1. Functions which dynamically select a prepared SQL statement to execute from a specific subset of canned SQL statements, depending on the parameters.
+  2. Functions for mapping SQL query results to list of tuples of database classes from code generation, as seen in https://scala-slick.org/doc/3.0.0/orm-to-slick.html#relationships (this is meant to precede conversion to data transfer objects).

 Replace dynamic construction of SQL in application code with dynamic selection from a list of canned SQL statements.
 The canned statements can then be tested independently of the application code employing them.
 This seeks to leverage the fact that increasing variation in SQL snippets (typically with variation in WHERE clauses) decrease opportunities for optimizations to leverage indices.
 And so generating all possible canned SQL statements (likely with the help of a code generator) is feasible.

-Can create helper functions or code generation scripts which access database information stored in XML/JSON/YAML.
-Notable examples are
-  1. Functions for generating SQL join clauses
-  2. Functions for mapping SQL query results to list of tuples of database classes from code generation, as seen in https://scala-slick.org/doc/3.0.0/orm-to-slick.html#relationships (this is meant to precede conversion to data transfer objects).
-  3. Functions which dynamically select a prepared SQL statement to execute from a specific subset of canned SQL statements, depending on the parameters.
+Learn from the following and avoid attempting to implement full-blown ORM solution.
+  - https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/
+  - https://scala-slick.org/doc/3.0.0/orm-to-slick.html
+  - https://martinfowler.com/articles/evodb.html